hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/queries/2-create-query.md

 ---
-title: "<Query> Widget"
+title: "Query Widget"
 metaTitle: "Flutter Query Widget | GraphQL Flutter Tutorial"
 metaDescription: "We will use the GraphQl Client Query widget provided by  graphql_flutter package.
 It is a widget to fetch, handle data and build UI"
 ---

 In this section, we will implement GraphQL Queries and integrate it with the UI.

-For Queries graphql_flutter package provides a Widget named Query.
+For queries, graphql_flutter package provides a widget named `Query`.
-The query widget provides two parameters, options and builder. `options` takes `QueryOptions` widget which again provides us several parameters like `document` to pass query ,`variables` to pass query variables `pollInterval` to add polling in query.
-And builder is to build a Widgets according to the data received from a query result.
+The `Query` widget provides two parameters, options and builder. `options` takes a widget argument of type `QueryOptions`, which again provides us several parameters like `document` to pass query ,`variables` to pass query variables and `pollInterval` to add polling in the query. `builder` parameter is used to build widgets according to the data received from the query result.

 Great!
-Now let's define the graphql query to be used:
+Now let's define the GraphQL query to be used:

-Open `lib/data/` and add the file named `todo_fetch.dart`and add following code:
+Open `lib/data/` and add the file named `todo_fetch.dart`and add the following code:

 <!-- TODO github link required  -->